BusayoDee/LITA_Class_Documentation/README.md

 ![sub3](https://github.com/user-attachments/assets/4e4a363d-9b23-4f2d-9fa6-c9cf74f89866)

--	The total count of STANDARD Subscribers is 18750 and STANDARD hasa tnotal of 7,500 ACTIVE Subscripion and 11,250 CANCELED Subscriptio
+-	The total count of STANDARD Subscribers is 18750 and STANDARD has a total of 7,500 ACTIVE Subscripion and 11,250 CANCELED Subscriptio
 -	STANDARD subscription type generates all the revenue in the West Region